accesscode-2-1/unit-0/2015-03-12_imperative-thinking.md

 # Imperative thinking

-*Declarative knowledge* is refers to facts and information, sometimes called "book learning."
+*Declarative knowledge* refers to facts and information, sometimes called "book learning."
 For example, "The apple is a fruit" is a fact. *Imperative knowledge* is "how-to" stuff, like knowing how to bake an apple pie.

 Programming is hard because there is a big difference between knowing *what to do* and *how to do it*!
 Let's talk about some ways we can break up a problem so we can translate *what to do* into *how to do it*.